EllyPirelly/learnings-wes-bos-JSbeginner/module-09-loops/README.md

   - it's been passed a callback function
   - the callback function will run once for every item in the array, giving access to each idividual item

-## Array `.forEach()`
+## Array for Each

 - the very basic looping on some data
-- for example add event listeners to multiple elements, logging of data, displaying data on a page
+- for example, add event listeners to multiple elements, logging of data, displaying data on a page
 - `forEach()` is a bit different from the other methods, it doesn't return any value, it just goes off and does some work on each piece of data in an array

 ```